alaptev/fullstack/README.md

 ## Deploy

-Deploy the project on Heroku
+Deploy the project to server and provide SSH access